KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Menu Import

 After clicking on *NEXT*, you will be asked to map roles from source to target.
-If a role does match map any of the existing in the target one, it will be created.
+If a role does not match map any of the existing ones in the target environment, it will be created.

 .. figure:: media/image111.png